yamazakiM/WarrenWorkshop2016/submit/index.md

   <br>
   <li>
    3. Name the file as following;<br>
-    &nbsp;&#x2022 If your abstract is for oral presentation, save file as<br> &nbsp; &nbsp; &nbsp; &nbsp;<strong>“Presenter’sLastnameFirstname_oral.docx”</strong><br>
+    &nbsp;- If your abstract is for oral presentation, save file as<br> &nbsp; &nbsp; &nbsp; &nbsp;<strong>“Presenter’sLastnameFirstname_oral.docx”</strong><br>
-    &nbsp;&#x2022 If your abstract is for poster session, save file as <br>
+    &nbsp;- If your abstract is for poster session, save file as <br>
     &nbsp; &nbsp; &nbsp; &nbsp;<strong>“Presenter’sLastnameFirstname_poster.docx”</strong><br>
-    &nbsp;&#x2022 If your abstract is for bioinformatics hands-on session, save file as<br>
+    &nbsp;- If your abstract is for bioinformatics hands-on session, save file as<br>
     &nbsp; &nbsp; &nbsp; &nbsp;<strong>“Presenter’sLastnameFirstname_bio.docx”</strong>
   </li>
   <br>